Guest and Feedback Managment

 Tags assigned to guests are visible to all employees in the booking overview, for example.

-You have the possibility to block certain guests (e.g. because they did not show up without cancellation too often) directly in your guest database so that they can no longer book online.
+You have the possibility to block certain guests (e.g. because they did not show up without cancelling too often) directly in your guest database so that they can no longer book online.

 - Select